codecombat/codecombat/app/assets/markdown/apcsp-binary-sequences.md

 #### Activity
-# Binary Sequences
+# Data Encoding

 ### Learning Objectives
-= 2.1.2 Explain how binary sequences are used to represent digital data.
+* [LO 2.1.2] Explain how binary sequences are used to represent digital data.

-Binary is used to encode different types of data, depending on the context in which it's used.
+Different number bases, including binary, decimal, and hexadecimal can be used to encode different types of data, depending on the context in which it's used.
 One example of this is the "ASCII standard" for encoding text.

 ### What you need: